 Preparation Mode –

-The giant cane is a plant of interesting uses for industrial uses, such as biomass, for ecological and naturalistic purposes while it has no particular applications for food or pharmaceutical purposes.
+The common cane is a plant of interesting uses for industrial uses, such as biomass, for ecological and naturalistic purposes and has some applications for pharmaceutical purposes.

 – Acta Plantarum – Flora of the Italian Regions.

 – Wikipedia, the free encyclopedia.

 – Treben M., 2000.
 Health from the Pharmacy of the Lord, Advice and experiences with medicinal herbs, Ennsthaler Editore